chowhao/unopro/README.md

 ##### schematic

-The schematic is very simple, it just consists of two 74hc595 chip, you can even build it on breadboard
+The schematic(the below picture) is very simple, it just consists of two 74hc595 chip, you can even build it on breadboard

 <img src="https://github.com/2076625923/arduino-programmer/blob/main/sch/sch.png" width="500" height="300">